Skip to main content

 • Deep vein thrombosis (DVT)

-Your surgeon will let you know how much time to take off work or school to recover from your thigh lift, but you should rest your legs for up to 10 days.
-Most people can resume their usual activities after six weeks.1
+Your surgeon will let you know how much time to take off work or school to recover from your thigh lift, but you should rest your legs for up to 14 days.
+Most people can resume their usual activities after six weeks.17

-If you have drains placed, your surgeon will tell you how often to drain them and how to care for your incisions at home.4 You'll also need to wear compression garments for at least six weeks.1
+If you have drains placed, your surgeon will tell you how often to drain them and how to care for your incisions at home.
+You'll also likely need to wear compression garments for at least four weeks.17

-Your incisions will be sensitive and movement and touch may cause discomfort.
-The pain can be managed with prescription and over-the-counter pain medications.1
+Your thighs and incisions will be sore, and movement and touch may cause discomfort.
+The pain can be managed with prescription and over-the-counter pain medications.17

-Here are a few tips for a smooth recovery from thigh lift surgery:10
+Here are a few tips for a smooth recovery from thigh lift surgery:17

 • Follow your surgeon's aftercare instructions and attend all of your follow-up appointments.